Kate Bingham: Career

 Bingham worked in business development for Vertex Pharmaceuticals and consultants Monitor Company before joining Schroder Ventures in 1991 (now SV Health Investors).
-She became a managing partner specializing in biotechnology, and has served on the boards of companies in the UK, US, Ireland, Sweden and Germany.
+She became a managing partner specialising in biotechnology.

 As of January 2021, Bingham is listed as being a director of the following active companies: Mestag Therapeutics Ltd; Cybele Therapeutics Ltd; Bicycle tx Ltd; Bicycle Therapeutics plc; Sitryx Therapeutics Ltd; Pulmocide Ltd; Autifony Therapeutics Ltd; Bicycle RD Ltd; SV Health Investors Ltd (whose subsidiaries include the Dementia Discovery Fund); and SV Health Managers LLP.

 She also serves on the boards of the Francis Crick Institute and the British government's Advanced Research and Invention Agency.

-HM Government appointment
+Vaccine Taskforce

 In May 2020, Bingham was appointed chair of the UK Vaccine Taskforce, without a competitive recruitment process.
-The taskforce was set up to manage the path towards the introduction of a COVID-19 vaccine in the UK and its global distribution.
-In this temporary unpaid role, which finished at the end of the year, she reported to the prime minister, Boris Johnson.
+The body was set up to manage the path towards the introduction of a COVID-19 vaccine in the UK and its global distribution.
+In this unpaid role, which continued until the end of the year, she reported to the prime minister, Boris Johnson.
 In October, she was one of the participants in a trial of a vaccine by Novavax.
-Her work on the UK's vaccination rollout programme has been praised by scientists and international media, particularly for securing 350 million doses of six vaccines and setting up infrastructure for clinical trials, manufacturing and distribution.
+Her work on the UK's vaccination rollout programme was praised by scientists and international media, particularly for securing 350 million doses of six vaccines and setting up infrastructure for clinical trials, manufacturing and distribution.

 According to leaked documents seen in November 2020 by The Sunday Times, Bingham charged taxpayers £670,000 for a team of eight full-time consultants from London public relations agency Admiral Associates.
 In his 2024 memoir Unleashed, Johnson wrote that criticism of this expenditure was unwarranted because "she was in fact trying to gauge public sentiment about vaccines – an absolutely crucial consideration given some of the challenges we were to face in the subsequent roll-out".

-Dame Kate's account of the risks, criticism and political interference she faced are discussed in her book The Long Shot which was published in October 2022 with all proceeds going to the New Model Institute for Technology and Engineering.
-In this, she detailed the need for a specialist health communications capability to launch a national Vaccines Registry which was a core part of the vaccine procurement and development strategy and that this was contracted by the Department of Business Energy and Industrial Strategy.
+Bingham's account of the risks, criticism and political interference she faced are discussed in her book The Long Shot, published in October 2022 with all proceeds going to the New Model Institute for Technology and Engineering.
+In this, she detailed the need for a specialist health communications capability to launch a national Vaccines Registry, which was a core part of the vaccine procurement and development strategy and that this was contracted by the Department of Business Energy and Industrial Strategy.

 Awards and honours

-In 2016, Bingham received an Honorary Doctorate from the University of Bath.
+In 2016, Bingham received an honorary doctorate from the University of Bath.
 In January 2017, she received the Lifetime Achievement Award of the BioIndustry Association UK.